Salt, Ash, and Bone

 Venturing is a dangerous job.
 People die.

-By and by, they will grow familiar with the meager comfort of sparse funerals, with obsequies held for friends and new companions alike.
-The best end for which a cutter can hope is to rest upon a hasty pyre built by friends, or for repose within the cherry heart of a venturing town crematory.
-For their ash and bits of bone to be left in a quiet wood or scattered in some pumpkin patch.
-An end with little sentiment, for the threat of latent plague leaves no certain time to mourn the corporeal leavings of the dead. ** A civilized, sanitary end to a brutal and dirty life; one which otherwise leaves its fallen as grim, deadly reminders.
+The best end for which a cutter can hope is to rest upon a hasty pyre built by friends, or for repose within the cherry heart of a venturing town crematory; for their ash and bits of bone to be left in a quiet wood, or scattered in a pumpkin patch.
+An unsentimental end.
+Necessarily so, for latent plague allows no certain time to mourn over the corporeal leavings of the dead. **A civilized, sanitary end to a brutal and dirty life; one which otherwise leaves its fallen as grim, deadly reminders.
 As wrecks face down in duckweed ditches, bloating in raven-picked sun, or left, abandoned on the cold, stained stone of a dungeon hall.

 The following is a mechanism from the Incunabuli Playtest:

-If in the event a player character dies, the obsequies, or lack thereof, undertaken for their corpse by surviving party members may provide bonus starting XP for the creation of the character replacing them:
+If in the event a character dies, the obsequies, or lack thereof, undertaken for their corpse by surviving party members may provide bonus starting XP for the creation of the character replacing them:

-• Cremate or salt and bury the corpse: (Requires 8 hours. +30XP)
+- Cremate OR salt and bury the corpse: (+60 XP)

-• Perform Avethan funeral rites.
-(Requires 1 faith point. +20XP if new character has faith.)
+- Perform Avethan funeral rites.
+(Requires 1 faith point. +30 XP if new character has faith.)

-• Imbibe in remembrance.
+- Imbibe in remembrance.
 (Requires alcohol. +1XP per drink consumed by party)

-Author's Note
+Note

 Another XP bribery mechanic from the playtest.
 Check it out here.